Skipperlla/react-native-license-plate-read/README.md

 This license plate reader is an application that gives personal information of people if they have license plate data registered in the database.

+# There is an APK file at releases.
+You can try the app if you want.

 # 🚀 Demo

 ![](https://media.giphy.com/media/jrBI0EKuq1odB3kemi/giphy.gif)